Meter

 - in production

-- An MSP’s monthly billing cycle; ~19 months (longest-running in the portfolio)
+- An MSP billing cycle; longest-running system in the portfolio

 - repo